Mymensingh District: History

 The early history of Mymensingh is little known.
 Due to its general isolation from the more populous centres of Bengal, this territory was always loosely-controlled by the state and was a frontier area dividing the more populous regions of Bengal from the Garo Hills.
 The region was part of the kingdom of Kamarupa, but after the breakup of Kamarupa, the region was conquered by the Bengal Sultanate.
 Between the 14th and 18th centuries, the lands of Mymensingh were generally ruled by political adventurers who came to Mymensingh after a defeat.
 The territory was nominally under Mughal control, but the Mughal state had very little influence in the region, separated as it was from the rest of Bengal by the mighty Brahmaputra, which at the time still flowed in its old channel through present-day Mymensingh.

 During the late 15th and early 16th centuries, many families which would later become prominent zamindars arrived in the region and were granted ownership of lands by the Bengal Sultans.
 In the early 16th century, most of the district was under the control of the Baro-Bhuiyans, specifically Isa Khan.
 After his submission to the Mughal Empire, Isa Khan's son Musa Khan was granted ownership of much of northern and eastern Bangladesh, including Mymensingh.
-Mymensingh was part of the Sarkar of Sonargaon in Bengal Subah and was also known as Tappe Hazradi.
+Mymensingh was part of the Sarkar of Bazuha in Bengal Subah and was also known as Tappe Hazradi.
+The northern part of the district at the foot of the Garo Hills was part of the Susang pargana, ruled by the Maharajas of Susang.

 The district was acquired by the East India Company with the Dewani Grant from the Mughal Emperor in 1765.
 At that time its greater part was included in the Niabat (Sub-Province of Dhaka) and a small portion in the Zamindaries of Atia, Kagmari, Pukuria and Patilandaha (of Rahahahi Zamindari).
-At the time of Permanent Settlement, it included northwest Garo Hills and the Brahmanbaria subdivision of the Present Comilla district but did not include north Tangail and north-west part of Jamalpur.
+At the time of Permanent Settlement, it included northwest Garo Hills and the present Brahmanbaria district but did not include north Tangail and north-west part of Jamalpur.

 After the 1770 Famine, the Fakir-Sannyasi rebellion took place, where armed Fakirs and Sanyasis fought against the colonial power and the Zamindars, who at the time were still largely independent.
 Some of these armed godmen found employment as retainers of the Zamindars, (the Talukdars and Majumdars), and often fought for them, while also sometimes fighting their own employers.
 Because of the constant fighting and instability, often the Zamindars relied on the British administration to help maintain their power, which resulted in the British gaining more and more influence over the Zamindars.